unoplatform/uno.extensions/doc/Reference/Markup/Binding101.md

 }
 ```

-Similarly you may need to convert the value back to the original type when the value is updated.
+Similarly, you may need to convert the value back to the original type when the value is updated.
 In this case you can use the `ConvertBack` method to provide a converter to the binding.

 ```cs
 public partial class MainPage : Page